Waste

 Waste are unwanted or unusable materials.
 Waste is any substance discarded after primary use, or is worthless, defective and of no use.
 A by-product, by contrast is a joint product of relatively minor economic value.
 A waste product may become a by-product, joint product or resource through an invention that raises a waste product's value above zero.

-Examples include municipal solid waste (household trash/refuse), hazardous waste, wastewater (such as sewage, which contains bodily wastes (feces and urine) and surface runoff), radioactive waste, and others.
+Examples include municipal solid waste (household garbage), hazardous waste, wastewater (such as sewage, which contains bodily wastes (feces and urine) and surface runoff), radioactive waste, and others.

 Definitions

 People may have differing views on what constitutes waste as what is considered waste, could be viewed as a resource by someone else.
 The Cambridge Dictionary definition includes "unwanted matter or material of any type".
 The definitions used by the United Nations, European Union and some governments are detailed below.

 United Nations Environment Program

 According to the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal of 1989, Art.
 2(1), Wastes' are substance or objects, which are disposed of or are intended to be disposed of or are required to be disposed of by the provisions of national law".